google/cql-on-beam/README.md

     -   The output of invoking [`fhirStores.export`] on a Google Cloud Healthcare API's FHIR store.
 See also [Exporting FHIR resources].
     -   Generated synthetic data from [Synthea].
+-   The pipeline also supports reading FHIR data directly from BigQuery.
 -   A CQL library with boolean expression that utilizes the `Patient` context.
 -   All the required value sets persisted in FHIR JSON as [`ValueSet`] resources, one resource per file.

+#### Notes on reading FHIR data from BigQuery
+The FHIR data in BigQuery follows the [SQL on FHIR](https://github.com/FHIR/sql-on-fhir/blob/master/sql-on-fhir.md) schema.
+However, the SQL on FHIR schema has some limitations which users should be aware of.
+For example, primitive extensions may be omitted from the schema completely.
+Also Some FHIR types contain recursive structures that can be unbounded.
+The SQL on FHIR schema terminates the recursion at a certain depth.
+For more information, please refer to SQL on FHIR [documentation](https://github.com/FHIR/sql-on-fhir/blob/master/sql-on-fhir.md).

 [Bulk Data Access IG]: https://hl7.org/fhir/uv/bulkdata/export/index.html
 [Exporting FHIR resourcs]: https://cloud.google.com/healthcare-api/docs/how-tos/fhir-import-export#exporting_fhir_resources